tosineluyera/configure-ad/README.md

  <img src="https://i.imgur.com/4nIUKyF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <h2>Conclusion</h2>
-<p>In this lab, we deployed and configured a working Active Directory environment.
-We set up a Domain Controller and a client machine in Azure, ensured they could communicate, and installed Active Directory Domain Services.
-After creating a new domain, we added organizational units and user accounts, including an admin account, and joined the client to the domain.</p>
+<p>In this lab, I deployed and configured a working Active Directory environment.
+I set up a Domain Controller and a client machine in Azure, ensured they could communicate, and installed Active Directory Domain Services.
+After creating a new domain, I added organizational units and user accounts, including an admin account, and joined the client to the domain.</p>

-<p>We also configured Remote Desktop access for domain users and used a PowerShell script to generate additional users.
-Finally, we tested logging into the client with one of the new accounts.
-This lab gave us hands-on experience with essential Active Directory tasks and configurations.</p>
+<p>I also configured Remote Desktop access for domain users and used a PowerShell script to generate additional users.
+Finally, I tested logging into the client with one of the new accounts.
+This lab gave me hands-on experience with essential Active Directory tasks and configurations.</p>